aus2023/Face-recognition-using-CNN/Face_Recognition_Using_Convolutional_Neural_Networks-master/README.md

 By executing the **Create_Dataset.py** file, it prompts the user for his/her desired label, number of images to be captured and then starts capturing the required number of images and stores them into a folder with the name previously prompted for.
 Then by executing the **convert_to_csv.py** file those collected images can be converted into a CSV file.

-### The Research paper "Smart Attendance Management System Based on Face Recognition Using CNN" is published in [IEEE](https://ieeexplore.ieee.org/abstract/document/9242847).
-DOI: 10.1109/HYDCON48903.2020.9242847